muneebazaheer/UrbanStitch/README.md

 # UrbanStitch
-UrbanStitch is a clothing brand made keeping in view the urban fashion.
+UrbanStitch is a clothing brand made keeping in view urban fashion and new trends.
+Author- Muneeba Zaheer